AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 ![Program toolbar](assets/cloud-manager-program-toolbar.png)

-The toolbar always shows the tab that you currently are on, even if you have hidden the tabs using the hamburger menu.
+The toolbar always shows the tab that you currently are on, even if you have hidden the tabs using https://spectrum.adobe.com/static/icons/workflow_18/Smock_ShowMenu_18_N.svg.

 ### Program tabs {#program-tabs}